 - Justification for J: It can produce sounds which P can’t, and lean towards the P sound too.

-- Justification for P: Extra J sounds aren’t needed frequently, and P sits in the typical bass frequencies naturally & better.
+- Justification for P: Extra J sounds aren’t needed frequently by a typical bassist, and P sits in the useful bass frequencies naturally.

 In either case, I recommend round-wound nickel strings on a desert island bass.
 They are neither as bright as steels nor as dead as flats, can lean towards either direction.